zakattack9/stockup/README.md

 #### TODO
 - "Add to Homepage" functionality using cookies
-- reconfigure API creds to use env vars
 - dark mode
 - intraday graphs for stocks
 - hide stock data on scroll down (mobile)